4.1 Determining your PPC goals

 For Anya’s Organic Juices branding campaign, we’ll target users searching for “detox juice diet” and “benefits of cold pressed juices” rather than users searching for “where to buy organic juices near me”.

 Doing this will allow you to target a much broader audience.
 The CPC for general terms is usually cheaper, as well.
 You’ll be the first brand they see during their research.
 Even if your audience is not ready to buy right away, when they’re ready they’ll have you in mind and likely go directly to your website.

-To get started, go to your AdWords account > New Campaign > Search.
+To get started, go to your Google Ads account > New Campaign > Search.

 Your goal for a branding campaign is to get as much website traffic and visibility as possible.

 When you create the campaign, make sure it’s Search campaign only.
 You don’t want to have your Search and Display campaigns in the same place, so uncheck the box saying Display Network.
 It’s recommended to keep them separate to analyze results and optimize campaigns based upon performance.

 Now choose your targeted location, budget and bids.
 You don’t have to create your extensions now.
 Create them later in the process: it will allow you to have more time to think about it.